MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 The time and date plugin provides the current time and date or a custom one in different formats.
 You can enter the format or a custom time/date or both when searching.

 > [!NOTE]
-> The time and date plugin respects your computers date and time format settings.
+> - The time and date plugin respects the date and time format settings of your system.
 Please be aware of the different notations in different locals.
+> - For global queries the first word of the query has to be a complete match.

 Examples:
 - `time` or `( time` to show the time.